Fujifilm X-T20 vs Olympus E-M10

 It is notable that the X-T20 has a microphone port, which is missing on the E-M10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II, while the X-T20 was followed by the Fujifilm X-T100.
+Both the X-T20 and the E-M10 have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Olympus E-M10 Manual.

 So what is the bottom line?
 Is the Fujifilm X-T20 better than the Olympus E-M10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.